 The scientific community hasn’t reached a consensus on this issue yet.
 The FDA has currently rules that amalgam fillings are safe for those over the age of 6, though scientists (including the International Academy of Oral Medicine and Toxicology) and some governments strongly dispute their use.
 The latter groups decry mercury’s effects on the environment and on the body (which many believe accumulates in our systems over time).

 If your amalgam fillings currently show no sign of wear, West Hills Smiles won’t necessarily recommend replacement.
-Nonetheless, if you’re concerned about the future or current effects of mercury on your health, then the dentists here will gladly replace your fillings with a metal-free alternative.
-We can’t stand by biocompatible techniques enough; they’re healthier, better for the environment, more aesthetically pleasing, and perform better on the whole.
+Nonetheless, if you’re concerned about the future or current effects of mercury on your health, then the Woodland Hills dentists here will gladly replace your fillings with a metal-free alternative.
+We can’t stand by bio-compatible dentistry techniques enough; they’re healthier, better for the environment, more aesthetically pleasing, and perform better on the whole.
 Because of this, West Hills Smiles also offers replacement as part of our anti-aging dentistry techniques, as many consider the amalgam fillings to be dated.

 Your amalgam replacement procedure will be performed with the highest regard for your health and in our disposal techniques in order to not introduce unnecessary and harmful mercury into the environment.
 Proper suction and water use—as well as physical guards for dentist and patient alike—will offset any preventable introduction of mercury into the body.